7db9a/repoint/README.md

 Create a new account.
 You'll need to own a bitcoinsv address.

-$ repoint create account --name repoint-demo --pubaddr $bitcoin-addr
+$ repoint create account NAME PUBADDR

 It'll save the data to $HOME/.repoint.